pyrotek45/avon/tutorial/TUTORIAL.md

 When you interpolate a list in a template, each item appears on its own line.
 This eliminates copy-paste even in a single file.

 Language Agnostic: Avon works with any text format—YAML, JSON, shell scripts, code, configs, documentation, or dotfiles.
-It brings variables, functions, and 89+ built-in utilities to any file, making even single files more powerful.
+It brings variables, functions, and 100+ built-in utilities to any file.

 Runtime Type Safety: Avon won't deploy if there's a type error.
 No static types needed—if a type error occurs, deployment simply doesn't happen.
 Sleep soundly knowing your configs are valid.
 (Unlike that bash script you wrote at 2am.)

-Built-in Utilities: Avon comes with 89+ built-in functions for string operations, list operations (map, filter, fold, sort, unique, range), formatting (15 functions), date/time operations, JSON manipulation, file I/O, and HTML/Markdown helpers.
+Built-in Utilities: Avon comes with 100+ built-in functions for string operations, list operations (map, filter, fold, sort, unique, range), formatting (15 functions), date/time operations, JSON manipulation, file I/O, and HTML/Markdown helpers.

 Debugging Tools: Use `trace`, `debug`, `assert`, and the `--debug` flag to troubleshoot quickly.